-Other forms of wealth (such as art) account for a small fraction of wealth for billionaires.
+Other forms of wealth (such as art) account for a small fraction of the wealth of billionaires.
 Valuation methods also exist for these other forms of wealth.
 For instance, valuable artwork is typically insured.
 Insurance values could be made reportable to tax authorities.